Zero-Truncated Poisson Regression for Sparse Multiway Count Data Corrupted by False Zeros: Funding

+This work was supported by Sandia National Laboratories.
+Sandia National Laboratories is a multimission laboratory managed and operated by National Technology \& Engineering Solutions of Sandia, LLC, a wholly owned subsidiary of Honeywell International Inc., for the U.S. Department of Energy’s National Nuclear Security Administration under contract DE-NA0003525.

-Count data arises in many data science applications including poll analysis \cite{Klimek16469}, network communications \cite{attributedSN,pmlr-v97-chiquet19a}, single photon count imaging \cite{osti_1347904,naturelidar}, and ecology \cite{bmpc:19}.
+Count data arises in many data science applications including topic modeling \cite{An20,BlNgJo03,Gr22,Ho99}, document clustering \cite{AgZh12,StKaKu00} and classification \cite{GaJaCh20,KoJaHe19}, poll analysis \cite{Klimek16469}, network communications \cite{attributedSN,pmlr-v97-chiquet19a}, single photon count imaging \cite{osti_1347904,naturelidar}, and ecology \cite{bmpc:19}.
 Statistical interpretation of count data typically involves estimating parametric distributions likely to generate the counts via regression and maximum likelihood estimation \cite{sjams10.11648,doi:10.1080/00223890802634175,10.2307/270996}.
 Though useful for analysis and decision making, in most practical settings the collected data are corrupted by false counts that mislead the inference procedure.
 In particular, such arrays are frequently congested by zeros, either false or true, in an indistinguishable manner \cite{doi:10.1063/1.4980994,doi:10.1186/s12863-017-0561-z,doi:10.5539/ijsp.v7n3p22,https://doi.org/10.1002/sim.3699}.
-Such structured noise is a form of \textit{overdispersion} \cite{sjams10.11648,doi:10.1080/00223890802634175} known as \textit{zero-inflation} \cite{doi:10.1063/1.4980994,doi:10.1186/s12863-017-0561-z}.
-In our context we consider a portion of the zeros as false (whose locations are unknown)---i.e., erroneous counts, structural zeros denoting missing values, etc. The source of such zero-inflation is largely an artifact of the standard practice to initialize arrays with all zero entries prior to data collection paired with flawed counting procedures.
+In the context of this paper, a portion of the zeros are considered false counts (whose locations are unknown)---i.e., erroneous counts, structural zeros denoting unobserved array entries, etc. The source of such corruption is largely an artifact of the standard practice to initialize arrays with all zero entries prior to data collection paired with flawed counting procedures.
 However, many probability distributions that govern the observed counts are expected to generate a large amount of true zero counts, e.g., Poisson and Bernoulli distributions.
-This gives the set of zero values a central role in count data, where distinguishing and appropriately handling overdispersed zeros is crucial for accurate analysis and has long been a challenge in the field; see e.g. \cite{bmpc:19} for a discussion and many citations to this problem in the literature.
+This gives the set of zero values a central role in count data, where distinguishing and appropriately handling zero-congestion is crucial for accurate analysis and has long been a challenge in the field; see e.g. \cite{bmpc:19} for a discussion and many citations to this problem in the literature.
+We note that our setting differs from work in the context of \textit{overdispersion} \cite{sjams10.11648,doi:10.1080/00223890802634175} and \textit{zero-inflation} \cite{doi:10.1063/1.4980994,doi:10.1186/s12863-017-0561-z}, where the excessive zeros are considered as trustworthy data.